 Gorman interprets the "blue marble" of earth in her Earthrise poem as a "true marvel", a home for our community, and she stresses the extreme need for us to take proper care of our home--all of us.

-In my lyric poem, I call for "earth" to "rise" to the challenges it faces.
-How I see these challenges relates to how I interpret the blue marble in Pard's photograph--floating so far from Pard's spaceship as it rounds the moon.
+In my lyric poem, I call for "earth" to "rise" to the challenges it faces--separating the words intentionally.
+How I see these challenges relates to how I interpret the blue marble in Pard's photograph--floating so far from Pard's spaceship as he rounds the moon.
 I see the blue marble as another, vulnerable spaceship with extremely limited resources, very small compared to the vast ocean of space in which it floats.

 During his flight, when Pard was asked who is doing the driving, he responded: "I think Isaac Newton is doing most of the driving now."
 Like earth's inhabitants, the Apollo VIII astronauts only had so much control over their flight.
 As David Bowie wrote for his song, "Space Oddity":